bedro96/Gafana-Influxdb-python/README.md

 # Grafana-Influxdb-python
 This repository is intended to help Azure users to gather information from Azure Compute and trigger an action against the VM.
-We are going to implement an agent written in python, which will send telemetric data to influxdb.
+We are going to implement an agent written in python, which will send telemetric data to InfluxDB.
 From influxdb, Grafana will be leaveraged as visualization tool.
-Grafana will monitor basic components like cpu, memory, disk iops and network, and also can monitor special components like GPU utilization.
-Grafana also provide sophisticated alerting mechanism, where the message could be propagated to diverse messaging system.
-For this demonstation, the message will be delivered to an Azure workbook with webhook, which will stop the Azure compute.
+Grafana will monitor basic components like cpu, memory, disk iops and network, and also can monitor special components like Nvidia GPU.
+Grafana also provide sophisticated alerting mechanism, where the message could be propagated to diverse messaging systems.
+For this demonstation, the message will be delivered to an Azure runbook with webhook, which will stop the Azure compute when GPU is idle.

 ## Installing required packages and components

 ### tutum InfluxDB
-There are several options to deploy influxDB but this docker image has admin UI and InfluxDB with it.
+There are several options to deploy influxDB and I have chosen this docker image since it has admin UI and InfluxDB altogether.
 Note that local drive is mounted for backup and data transfer.

 ```bash
 $ docker pull tutum/influxdb